 5.1 Running a Session

 To run a negotiation session select the menu "Start" and then "Session".
 This opens a window similar to Figure 9.
+The following parameters need to be specified to run a negotiation:

 Figure 9: A multi-party negotiation session.